pollfish/docs/unity.md

 <br/>

-### 4.1.5. **`.RewardMode(bool rewardMode)`**
+### 4.1.4. **`.RewardMode(bool)`**

 Initializes Pollfish in reward mode.
-This means that Pollfish Indicator (section 5.3.1.1) will not be shown and Pollfish survey panel will be automatically hidden until the publisher explicitly calls Pollfish `show` function (The publisher should wait for the Pollfish Survey Received Callback).
+This means that Pollfish Indicator (section 4.1.1) will not be shown and Pollfish survey panel will be automatically hidden until the publisher explicitly calls Pollfish `show` function (The publisher should wait for the Pollfish Survey Received Callback).
 This behaviour enables the option for the publishers, to show a custom prompt to incentivize the users to participate in a survey.

 > **Note:** If not set, the default value is false and Pollfish indicator is shown.